-Mission - Strategic element that refers to an important task that people must accomplish.
-In a SysML model, a mission can be represented by an activity, a block, or a use case.
-Mission is an end-to-end "sequence" of flows usually corresponding to achieving a certain operational objective.
-Usually a mission involves multiple "phases", possibly involving different configurations of nodes, and with different functions enabled/disabled.
+Mission - Mission is a strategic element that refers to an important task that people are given to do.
+In a SysML model a mission can be represented by a activity, block, or a use case; Mission is an end-to-end "sequence" of flows usually corresponding to a achieving a certain operational objective; usually a mission involves multiple "phases" with possibly different configurations of nodes involved, and different functions enabled/disabled.